 - 5 tablespoons (or more) ice water

 - milk for brushing lattice crust

-- Prepare filling.
-Position rack in lower third of oven and preheat to 425°.
-Whisk 1 cup sugar, cornstarch, and salt in medium bowl to blend.
+- For the filling: Position rack in lower third of oven and preheat to 425° F. Whisk 1 cup sugar, cornstarch, and salt in medium bowl to blend.
 Stir in cherries, lemon juice, and vanilla; set aside.

 - Place pie on rimmed baking sheet and bake 15 minutes.
-Reduce oven temperature to 375°.
-Bake pie until filling is bubbling and crust is golden brown, covering edges with foil collar if browning to quickly, about 50 to 60 minutes longer.
+Reduce oven temperature to 375° F. Bake pie until filling is bubbling and crust is golden brown, covering edges with foil collar if browning too quickly, about 50 to 60 minutes longer.
 Transfer pie to rack and cool completely.
 Cut into wedges and serve with vanilla ice cream.